 (3) The regulations may include provision for the Commissioner to be notified if a person ceases, temporarily or not, to be required by regulations under subsection (1)(a) to notify in respect of all motor fuel or any kind of motor fuel.

-[Section 22J inserted by No. 11 of 2001 s.
+[Section 22J inserted: No. 11 of 2001 s.
 20.]

 Part IV — Obtaining information